 A naive approach

-We have some data that we want to keep synced among all nodes in the network, thus when the data is updated in one node the new value must be propagated to all nodes.
-We could simply send an update message from to all other nodes, but in several cases this simple solution fails, for example:
+We have some data that we want to keep synced among all nodes in the network, thus when the data is updated in one node

-• if there are many nodes sending the new data to each of them could take a long time, e.g. a peer-to-peer file sharing service
+crashes after sending the update to only some nodes, the nodes don't have a way to converge all to the same value - if there are many nodes sending the new data to each of them could take a long time, e.g. a peer-to-peer file sharing service

 The gossip approach

-Another approach to solve the same problem is a gossip protocol: each node every Δ\Delta seconds chooses another random node in the network and exchanges messages with that node to synchronize their data.
+Another approach to solve the same problem is a gossip protocol: each node every seconds chooses another random node in the network and exchanges messages with that node to synchronize their data.

 The details of how data is synchronize can vary and depend also on the underlying datatype, for simplicity we consider a push gossip protocol: